hallambaker/Mathematical-Mesh/Outputs/Documents/Examples/ExamplesDAREMessageMail.md

   ]
 ~~~~

-This contains the same information as before but the mail message headers are
+This contains the same information as before but the data we might wish to encrypt to
-now presented as  a list of Encoded Data Sequences.
+protect the confidentiality of the payload is separated from data required for
+processing.